calvinmetcalf/catiline/README.md

 //closes the wroker
 ```

 on browsers that don't support web workers function is executed in normal process.

+The worker has access to to a function "send" which it can use to send messeges back without returning.

 I set up a [quick demo](http://calvinmetcalf.github.com/communist/)